 Diagnosed with IBS?
 Ok… here’s the first step: DON’T PANIC!

-No matter how IBS is impacting your life and making you feel, realize it is manageable.
-All it takes is a combination of treatments/approaches to deal with it, as every person is different and faces diverse symptoms.
-Follow these practical treatments to tame your tummy and kiss your woes goodbye
+No matter how IBS is impacting your life and making you feel, realize that it can be managed.
+Consider a combination of treatments/approaches to deal with it, as every person is different and faces diverse symptoms.
+Take steps to follow these practical tips to help tame your tummy and hopefully kiss your woes goodbye.

 Make diet changes